ilastik/ilastik/CONTRIBUTING.md

 source ~/.bash_rc  # Linux
 source ~/.bash_profile  # MAC
 ```

+**Note:** the following steps guide you through the manual process of creating a development environment.
+For convenience, there is a script that achieves the same effect located in `ilastik-meta/ilastik/scripts`.
+You can create a development environment (given miniconda is installed) by invoking `./create-devenv.sh idev ../../` from within `ilastik-meta/ilastik/scripts`.

 Create the ilastik development environment (we assume that the dev-environment will have the name _idev_, but you can, of course choose a name to your liking):
 ```bash